-Lectrolyst is now supported through an SBIR award sponsored by the ARPA-E SEED program
+Lectrolyst is now supported through a $500k SBIR award sponsored by the ARPA-E SEED program

 We are excited to announce new Small Business Innovation Research (SBIR) support from the Department of Energy’s Advanced Research Projects Agency (ARPA-E), which will fund development of our carbon monoxide electroreduction technology through their Supporting Entrepreneurial Energy Discoveries (SEED) program.
 Together with Susteon, we will be demonstrating the long-term stability and scalability required to use this technology at scale for the production of ethylene and acetic acid over the course of this Phase I/II combined grant.